Muramatsu2602/mini-googlebot/README.md

 * **11796451 - Pedro Kenzo Muramatsu Carmo** - [Muramatsu2602](https://github.com/Muramatsu2602)

 ## Compiler/Plataform Used test
 The chosen compiler was GCC (Gnu C Compiler), using the flag -std=c99.
+Each programmer used a distinct text editor, both agreed upon using a GitHub repository to store the project's source-code.

-## Data Structure Usage and Implementation Justification
+## About the Data Structure Chosen
 We decided to utilized the concept of **Simple Linked List** to implement an ADT to store the websites.
 This data structures has been chosen given the following benefits:

  * It offers a flexible storage (that depends on the system's dynammic memory), defined during runtime.